MMK21Hub/C/README.md

 - Exception handlers are registered once and will then be run each time an exception (of the specified type) is thrown.
 - Each exception handler can only handle one exception type.
 - You can have multiple exception handlers for one exception type.
 They will be run in the order they were registered.

+The function that the exception handler references is only evaluated when an exception is thrown.
+This means:

+- You can define the function that the exception handler refers to after registering the handler (although this isn't recommended).
+- Another exception (a `MissingHandlerFunctionException`) will be thrown if a handler is called and it links to a non-existent function.
+  - This could cause an infinite loop if e.g. you register a non-existent function to be called to handle `MissingHandlerFunctionException`s.
+  - This behaviour is kept because it may provide a useful way to implement `while` loops.
+Or it might just be incredibly annoying, so this behaviour will likely be re-evaluated in a future version of C.

 Not all possible base-32 digits correspond to an actual exception type.
 Be aware that: